zowe/docs-site/docs/user-guide/troubleshootinstall.md

     CWWKF0011I: The server Atlas is ready to run a smarter planet.
     ```

-    If you see error messages that are prefixed with "ERROR" or stack traces in the ZOESVR job output, respond to them.
+    If you see error messages that are prefixed with "ERROR" or stack traces in the ZOWESVR job output, respond to them.

 -   Check whether the URL that you use to call explorer server REST APIs is correct.
 For example: https://your.server:atlasport/Atlas/api/system/version.
 The URL is case-sensitive.
 -   Ensure that you enter a valid z/OS® user ID and password when initially connecting to the explorer server.